 The privacy and security is taken very seriously on all of our servers.
 None of the services we maintain will retain any private, sensitive, or identifiable data on it's users.
 Encryption is available and used where ever is possible.
-We offer SSL/TLS aswell as a hidden service onion address for Tor users on all of our services.
+We accept incomming IPv6 connections and offer SSL/TLS, aswell as a hidden service onion address for Tor users, on all of our services.

 The network will automatically throttle connections from a single host to a maximum of 2 connections at once, and will issue a temporary ban when connecting more then 3 times in a certain time frame.
 Users can apply for a session limit increase in the #help channel.